-The RDE legislation, introduced within the Euro 6 regulation, is being developed in 4 packages.
-The first package, adopted in May 2015, defines the RDE test procedure.
-The second package, adopted in October 2015, defines the NOx Conformity Factors and the introduction dates.
-Two more packages are expected: #3 with a Particle Number (PN) Conformity Factor and RDE cold-start emissions (i.e. at engine start) assessment; and #4 on In-Service Conformity RDE testing and market surveillance.
+The RDE legislation, introduced within the Euro 6 regulation, has been developed in 4 packages.
+The first RDE package, adopted in May 2015, defines the RDE test procedure.
+The second RDE package, adopted in October 2015, defines the NOx Conformity Factors and the introduction dates.
+The third package, adopted in December 2016, adds a Particle Number (PN) Conformity Factor and inclusion of RDE cold-start emissions (i.e. at engine start).
+The fourth package adopted in May 2018 deals with In-Service Conformity RDE testing and market surveillance and lowers the error margin of the 2020 NOx Conformity Factor from 0.5 to 0.43.

 The agreed stepwise and realistic approach on NOx Conformity Factors, to be introduced from 2017 and 2020, will allow best-available technologies to be used and to spread across the fleet over time.